 Before it is placed, your dentist will need to remove any tooth decay and build up any damaged teeth.
 That needs to be done to support the crown once placed.
-Anaesthetic will be given as this procedure can be painful.
+An anesthetic will be given as this procedure can be painful.

 How the Dental Crown is Placed

-- A digital scan or mold will be taken of your tooth and sent to a lab to manufacture or made in-office.
+- A digital scan or mold will be taken of your tooth and sent to a lab to manufacture or make in-office.

 - Once ready, your dentist will replace the temporary crowns with the permanent ones and attach them using dental cement.

 Packages include all medical fees, accommodation, airport transfers, and personal host.

 Crowns are best for:

 - A tooth that requires a large filling